beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 - put `.html` view files in it and `ViewNameMethodReturnValueHandler` will locate it.
 - now compile and start the project.

-### Note:
+# Miscellaneous
 - In DispatcherServlet default configuration, `MultipartResolver` resolves requests containing some chunks of a huge file sent in multiple parts in separate requests.
 - In DispatcherServlet default configuration,`LocaleResolver` resolves the locality of the request so that timezone, language and characters interpretation can be done.

-## Filter
-- very similar to spring-mvc `Interceptors` there is another component by the name `Filter` which is a part of TomCat.
-- conceptually `Interceptors` and `Filters` are same, although designed differently.
-- proxy checks, caching, basic authentications all are applied on `Filters` extensively.
-- `Filter` is provided by TomCat as an interface.
-- every `Filter` once completes execution, invokes next `Filter`
-- once custom `Filter` are created they get added to filter chain automatically
+- If you are going to fail, then fail fast.

-## Summary: Flow of Spring MVC
+### Summary: Flow of Spring MVC
-- Servlet-container (Tomcat) listens to a webSocket and receives a request from kernel (OS)
+- Servlet-container (Tomcat) listens to a port and receives a request from kernel (OS)
 - TomCat has servlets running inside it which handles incoming HTTP request
 - request passes through `Filters` in TomCat and reaches servlet
 - TomCat servlet then forwards request to spring-mvc